EcoJulia/Diversity.jl/docs/src/framework.md

 | [`NormalisedBeta`](@ref) | β̄ / B̄ | estimate of effective number of distinct subcommunities | effective number of distinct subcommunities |
 | [`Gamma`](@ref) | γ / G | contribution per individual toward metacommunity diversity | metacommunity similarity-sensitive diversity |

+Note: **a symbol's alphabet and case carry its level.** Lowercase Greek is a subcommunity measure, capital Roman is the corresponding metacommunity one, and lowercase Roman is the individual value the other two are built from - a subcommunity measure is a power mean of individual values, and a metacommunity measure a mean of subcommunity ones.
+So `ā` is one individual's normalised alpha, `ᾱ` a subcommunity's, and `Ā` the metacommunity's.
+That distinction is carried entirely by the alphabet, since `ā` and `ᾱ` are otherwise near-identical to the eye, so read them carefully.
+The exported short names are the one exception: they name the measure *type* rather than a level, so they are Greek whichever level you go on to ask for, and gamma is exported as `Γ` because `γ` cannot be.

 Two axes run through that table:

 - **raw versus normalised** is a factor of the subcommunity's size `w`, and nothing else.
 A raw